andrewallen/tfe-survey/survey-content.md

    ( ) Less than 1 month   ( ) 1-3 months   ( ) 4-11 months   ( ) 1-2 years
    ( ) 3-5 years   ( ) 6-8 years   ( ) 9+ years (Founding Member)

-## What does TFE mean to you?
+## What TFE Represents to You

-Rank these from most to least true for you:
+Rank all the items below from most to least true for you, based on your personal experience:
 - A place where I feel part of a supportive community
 - Somewhere I go to be pushed and challenged
 - A space that's focused on high-quality coaching and technique